kaltura/DeveloperPortalDocs/documentation/PlayKit/iOS_MediaProviders.md

 ## Create a Media-Entry

-To get a mediaEntry, you'll need to use a MediaEntryProvider.
-CHoose from the following three MediaEntryProviders:
+To crate a media entry, you'll need to use a Media Entry provider.
+Choose from the following three Media Entry providers:

 * MockMediaProvider
 * OTTMediaProvider